-  Things to Consider Before Buying a Parlor Guitar
+Things To Consider Before Buying A Parlor Guitar

 Having a guitar with a small body has its advantages.
 Parlor guitars and other small models tend to offer great projection and have a midrange-heavy sound, making them ideal for blues.
 A small body also tends to be much easier to hold.
 But before you settle on a parlor acoustic guitar, here are some things to consider:

-SE Parlor P20E
+PRS SE Parlor P20E Features

 Gibson L 00